The Reasons Behind Why You Should See Your Dentist Twice a Year

 You’ve probably heard your entire life that, “It’s important to visit your dentist at least twice a year.”
-So whether or not you actually follow that advice, it’s clear that two dental visits are the number to shoot for.
+So whether or not you actually follow that advice, it’s clear that two annual dental visits are better than one.

-But what we aren’t ever told is why it’s important to see your dentist so often.
+But what we aren’t ever told is why it’s necessary to see your dentist so often.

 That’s why we decided to dig a little deeper into why it’s critical to see your dentist at least twice a year, not only for the quality and maintenance of your teeth but your overall health as well.